-Take a quick inhale through your nose and then exhale slowly as three times long as inhaling by you pursed lips.
+Take a quick inhale through your nose.
+Then, exhale slowly as three times long as inhaling by you pursed lips.
 Repeat the breathing for at least 10 minutes.
 You should apply this method whenever you feel your dyspnea is about to occur.

-If you are suffering from a respiratory issue and you are unable to decongestive your nasal passages then steam inhalation is especially effective for you.
+Suffering from a respiratory issue and unable to decongest your nasal passages?
+Then steam inhalation is especially effective for you.
 The steam heat and moisture helps you to loosen and dilute excreted mucus to eliminate them easily.

 – Pour hot water and add some essential oil into a bowl.